 Part IV: Big Tech Pushes Trickle-Down Housing

-On Wednesday, January 3, 2018, only days after a British newspaper reported about California’s shocking housing affordability crisis to the world, noting that middle-class residents were drowning under sky-high rents and were forced to sleep in their cars, Scott Wiener introduced SB 827.
-At the core of the deregulation bill was the trickle-down, luxury-housing agenda championed by Wiener, Big Real Estate, Big Tech, and, of course, California YIMBY.
-Wiener and crew, in other words, wanted to build luxury housing for a devastating, statewide housing affordability crisis.
+On Wednesday, January 3, 2018, only days after a British newspaper reported about California’s devastating housing affordability crisis to the world, Scott Wiener introduced a land-use deregulation bill called SB 827.
+At the core of the legislation was the trickle-down, luxury-housing agenda championed by Big Real Estate, Big Tech, and California YIMBY.
+Wiener and crew, in other words, wanted to build luxury housing for a housing affordability crisis.
 Housing justice activists instantly smelled a rat, but the national media largely fawned over the bill.
 Big Tech’s fingerprints were all over the legislation: California YIMBY CEO Brian Hanlon helped draft SB 827.

-Only weeks later, on California YIMBY letterhead, Nat Friedman, Zack Rosen, Jeremy Stoppelman, Patrick Collison, Jared Friedman, and more than 120 other Big Tech executives sent a letter to Wiener, pledging their support for SB 827.
+Only weeks later, on California YIMBY letterhead, Nat Friedman, Zack Rosen, Jeremy Stoppelman, Patrick Collison, Jared Friedman, and more than 120 Big Tech executives sent a letter to Wiener, pledging their support for SB 827.
 The leaders, many of them millionaires and a few billionaires, mentioned nothing about gentrification and homelessness, quickly mentioned displacement and high rents, and mostly focused on themselves.

 “We hope to grow our businesses in California,” wrote the Big Tech executives, which included, among others, Twitter CEO Jack Dorsey, Lyft CEO Logan Green, and tech investor Ron Conway, “but it’s difficult to recruit and retain employees when they could accept jobs in other states and pay a fraction of California’s housing costs.
 Already, many California-based technology firms have accelerated hiring in other states because housing costs are too high.
 SB 827 will provide housing opportunities for many Californians while permitting our firms to increase good jobs and improving the fiscal position of the state budget.”